aidenybai/pattycake/README.md

 The JIT-compiler and optimizer in JS engines can do inlining of functions, but in general with JIT you need to run your code several times or it to determine what to optimize.

-So when possible, `ts-pattycake` will try to inline function expression (anonymous functions / arrow functions) handlers directly into the code if it is small.
+So when possible, `pattycake` will try to inline function expression (anonymous functions / arrow functions) handlers directly into the code if it is small.

 ### IIFEs

-When possible, `ts-pattycake` will try to generate a block of code (like in the example above).
+When possible, `pattycake` will try to generate a block of code (like in the example above).
 But there are times where this is not possible without breaking the semantics of source code.

 ## Roadmap